nschiett/fishflux/README.md

 -   Provides function to model fluxes of carbon, nitrogen and phosphorus for fishes
--   Allows for the estimation of uncertainty, dpending on the uncertainy of the input parameters
+-   Allows for the estimation of uncertainty, depending on the uncertainty of the input parameters
 -   Provides some functions to help find parameters as inputs for the model
 -   Provides functions to extract and illustrate results